M4riaLoureiro/ethical-travel-recommender/README.md

 ### RAG Flow
 Notebook: [📊 RAG Flow Implementation](notebooks/04_rag_experiments.ipynb)

-RAG experiments notebooks includs the implementation of a knowledge base and an LLM that together compose the RAG system.
+RAG experiments notebooks includes the implementation of a knowledge base and an LLM that together compose the RAG system.

 ### Retrieval Evaluation
 Notebook: [📈 Retrieval Analysis](notebooks/03_evaluate_retrieval_options.ipynb)

-We conducted a comprehensive comparison of different retrieval approaches:
+A comprehensive comparison of different retrieval approaches was conducted:

 1. MinSearch:
    - [MinSearch](https://github.com/alexeygrigorev/minsearch) is a minimal vector similarity search implementation by Alexey Grigorev